 - Postgres database is the administrative database of all the users in PostgreSQL.
 It is the default connection database of admin users.

 - Template0 and template1 are the Meta database of other databases.
 At the time of creating a new database, these databases are used.

 Create DB statement

-- We can create a database in by using shell prompt, using the command as Createdb statement.
+- We can create a database using the shell prompt and the command as Createdb statement.

-- Please find below syntax and example for createdb statement.
+- Please find below the syntax and examples for the createdb statement.

-- Createdb statement connects to the database and issues create database command by using Createdb on shell prompt.
+- The Createdb statement connects to the database and issues create database command by using Createdb on the shell prompt.

-- If we have not given any arguments at the time of database creation it will create the database name same as username.
+- If we have not given any arguments at the time of database creation, it will create the database name the same as the username.

-createdb –U username database_name Username refers to the database user name.
+The username refers to the database user name.

 - We can also set the database owner in PostgreSQL.
 The database owner has all the privileges and permissions to execute database related queries.